Near-optimal learning with average H\"older smoothness: Introduction

-\item \textbf{Optimal learning algorithm (\thmref{thm: alg regression}).} Since our notion of average smoothness is defined with respect to the unknown sampling distribution, the learner does not have an explicit representation of the function class, and hence is unable to execute ERM.
-Indeed, the learner cannot know for sure whether any given non-classically H\"older function belongs to the average-H\"older class.
-We are able to overcome this obstacle by constructing an algorithm with a nearly-optimal learning rate.
+\item \textbf{Optimal realizable learning algorithm (\thmref{thm: alg regression}).} Since our notion of average smoothness is defined with respect to the unknown sampling distribution, the learner does not have an explicit representation of the function class, and hence is unable to execute ERM.\footnote{Indeed, the learner cannot know for sure whether any given non-classically H\"older function belongs to the average-H\"older class.} We are able to overcome this obstacle by constructing a realizable nonparametric regression algorithm with a nearly-optimal learning rate.
+Such a rate was not previously known even in the special case of average Lipschitz smoothness.

+\item \textbf{Agnostic learning algorithm (\thmref{thm: agnostic alg}).} We provide yet another learning algorithm for the fully agnostic (i.e. noisy) regression setting.
+Once again, our derived rate was not previously known even in the special case of average Lipschitz smoothness.

-\item \textbf{Matching lower bound (\thmref{thm: lower}).} We prove a lower bound, showing that all the results mentioned above are tight up to logarithmic factors, establishing the (nearly) minimax risk rate for average-smooth classes.
+\item \textbf{Matching lower bound (\thmref{thm: lower}).} We prove a lower bound, showing that all the results mentioned above are tight up to logarithmic factors in the realizable case, establishing the (nearly) minimax risk rate for average-smooth classes.